mike99mac/minimy-mike99mac/README.md

 Their output is written to the ``logs/`` directory under the main install directory.

 The system relies on the environment variables ``PYTHONPATH, SVA_BASE_DIR`` and ``GOOGLE_APPLICATION_CREDENTIALS`` which are set in **``startminimy``** with the following code:

     ```
     export PYTHONPATH=`pwd`
     export SVA_BASE_DIR=`pwd`
     export GOOGLE_APPLICATION_CREDENTIALS="/home/pi/minimy/install/my-google-key.json"
     ```

-The SVA_BASE_DIR is set to the install directory of your system.
-The Google variable is set based on where your Google Speech API key is located.

 - Start Minimy with:
--

     **``(venv_ngv) $ ./startminimy``**

 - Stop Minimy with:
--

     **``(venv_ngv) $ ./stopminimy``**

 These must be run from the base directory.
 The base directory is defined as where you installed this code to.